©2006-2009 Nick Anthony Fiorenza, All Rights Reserved

 Ixion was originally discovered on May 22, 2001, by a group of American astronomers lead by Robert L. Millis of the Lowell Observatory in Flagstaff, Arizona.
 (M. Buie (Lowell), E. Chiang (IAS), J. Elliot (MIT), S. Kern (MIT), D. Trilling (U. Penn.), R. M. Wagner (LBT Obs.), L. H. Wasserman (Lowell)].
-Furthering this work, Finnish and Swedish astronomers, using the La Silla Observatory in Chile, calculate Ixion to have a diameter of about 1065 ±165 kilometers.
-Thus, Ixion is similar in size to Ceres (the largest of the four primary asteroids) and is the brightest of the Kuiper objects to date (as of 2001).
-Ixion's orbital period is 250.05 years and it has a 19.598° orbital inclination.
+It was the brightest of the Kuiper objects discovered as of 2001.
+Ixion has an approximate diameter of about ~850 -220/+260 kilometers.
+Ixion is near the size of Ceres.
+Ixion's orbital period is 250 years and it has a 19.58° orbital inclination.

 Thrace (Balkan Peninsula)evolved into a nation with a powerful military and an advanced governmental system led by King Rhesus, son of King Eioneus, which fought with the Trojans.
 Due to the rich mineral deposits in Balkan mountains, the Thracians were responsible for trade's transition from barter into coin-based commercialism.